k2view-academy/K2View-Academy/articles/30_web_framework/01_web_framework_overview.md

 ### How Can I Integrate an Application into the Framework?

 The K2View Web Framework includes several [pre-integrated applications](02_preintegrated_apps_overview.md).
 Additional applications can be  integrated into the Framework with minimal development effort by adding the application name to the **apps.json** file and a folder with the application's code in the Fabric installation folder in Windows in: **K2View\Fabric_[version]\Server\fabric\staticWeb**.
+Make sure to clean the browser's cache after updating the **apps.json** file.

 The order of the applications in the context menu list is determined by their order in **apps.json**.